Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For Wheelchair accessible ride contact VTS 319-338-0581 extension 6009.

-If you meet the definition of Veteran from Iowa Code Chapter 35.1 or Retired Military, bring in your Retired Military ID and Drivers License or the DD214 Military Discharge, and we will certify then help you fill out the form for you to take to the DOT station.
-This form must be done before you renew your license to get the Veteran designation on it.
+If you meet the definition of Veteran from Iowa Code Chapter 35.1 or Retired Military, bring in your Retired Military ID and Driver’s License or the DD214 Military Discharge.
+We have forms available at our office.
+We can assist you with filling out the form and we will certify it.
+Take the certified form to the DOT station and present it along with your Driver’s License.
+This form can be done before you renew your license; however, if it is not set to expire the DOT may have a charge.

 A list of previously funded projects is available at www.linncounty.org/witwer.